ArronJablonowski/OpenClawNotes/README.md

 ## 🔒 7.
 Hardening the OpenClaw Agent (Zero-Trust Deployment)

-As a security professional, you must treat an autonomous agent as **untrusted code execution**.
+You must treat an autonomous agent as **untrusted code execution**.
 By default, OpenClaw has the same permissions as your `LLM/AI` user.
 If the agent is "prompt injected" while reading a malicious file, email, or webpage, it could trick the system into running malicious commands or compromise the system.

 ### **Implement "Least Privilege" Command Filtering**
 OpenClaw’s `exec` tool is a powerful vector.
-Restrict it to a "Default Deny" posture by configuring an allowlist of approved binaries.
+Restrict it to a "Default Deny" posture by configuring an allow list of approved binaries.

 1. Edit your tool policy: `nano ~/.openclaw/config.yaml`
 2. Update the `tools.exec` section: